sircatalyst/mini-e-shop/README.md

 Ensure nodemon is globally installed on your system `npm i -g nodemon`

 ## Getting Started
-1. Clone/Fork app.
+1. Clone/Fork the master branch of this repo.
 In your terminal run `git clone https://github.com/sircatalyst/mini-e-shop.git`

 2. CD (change directory) into the app folder by running `cd mini-e-shop`.